LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/user_manual/main.md

 - URLs.

-As in the [home screen](#home-screen), you can change the sort type with the last action on the right in the top bar and, if you are logged, you can vote posts or add them to bookmarks.
+As in the [home screen](#home-screen), you can change the sort type with the last action on the right in the top bar and, if you are logged, you can vote posts or save them.

 <div align="center">
 <img width="310" alt="explore" src="images/explore_communities.png" />